DYCD

 DYCD (103.5 FM), broadcasting as 103.5 Retro Cebu, is a radio station owned and operated by Ditan Communications, a subsidiary of UM Broadcasting Network.
 The station's studio and offices are located at Room 309, 3rd Floor, Doña Luisa Bldg., Fuente Osmeña, Cebu City, and its transmitter is located at Brgy.
 Kalunasan, Cebu City.
 This station operates 24/7.

 History

 1995-2002: Kiss FM

-This station was established in 1995 as Kiss FM 103.5, carrying a Top 40 format.
-It was then located at the 4th level of Ayala Center Cebu.
+The station was established in 1995 as 103.5 Kiss FM.
+Dubbed as "Philippines' first digital FM radio", it aired a Top 40 format.
+It was manned by former ABC 21 Cebu broadcast journalist Elmer Rivera Karaan, known on-air as Antique "AJ" Joe.
+Back then, it was located at the 4th level of Ayala Center Cebu.